AndreM92/Social-Media-Bots/README.md

 - saving the data in DataFrames
 - and finally an export of the DataFrames to an excel file

-## InstagramBot

-Still incomplete but under way
+## InstagramBot (still incomplete but in the works)

+- automated login
+- several ways to get around cookie banners
+- searching for and getting on a profile
+- collection of the profile stats
+- saving the data in DataFrames